SteelingCow437/Space-Tech-Mod/README.md

 A mod about space and tech, for 1.21 and beyond

-Space stuff won't be here for quite a while, as this is my first mod and I want to make sure that I make everything as vanilla-feeling as possible and easy to understand while still maintaining a high level of technicality that you would expect from a tech mod.

 If you see something that either looks gross, works poorly, or just needs improvement, make a pull request or open up an issue, so I can know what's going on.
 Things will be broken/janky, I'm an amateur programmer and modder, so bear with me here.